Updated: Jan 26

-Scripted exploratory is an option
+A scripted exploratory is an option.

-Exploratory testing can be done without a preliminary test design, but it can also be executed using specifically created test scripts to be used as direction for the tester.
+Exploratory testing can be done without a preliminary test design, but it can also be executed using specifically created test scripts as direction for the tester.
 This approach is best when we want more control of the execution, as we set boundaries and let the testers explore without losing focus.